 Your colleges will get your scores within 10 days after you receive them (if you've indicated them as score recipients).
 Check out the chart below for exact score release dates by test date.

-The chart below shows when you'll be able to see your SAT scores for each test date in the 2018-19 testing year.
+The chart below shows when you'll be able to see your SAT scores for the rest of the 2019-20 testing year.
 These score release dates have all been confirmed by the College Board.

 As you'll see in the chart, for each of these test dates (except June 1st), you'll get your multiple-choice results just 13 days after you take the SAT, and your Essay score (if you took it) two to five days after that.